smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 single value against several possible outcomes, is probably a better option, see .

 Several clauses can be nested.
-It's your resposibility to make sure than they are properly closed, especially when you're using many / branches.
+It's your responsibility to make sure than they are properly closed, especially when you're using many / branches.

 If your &raquo;deserts are small&laquo;,[^1] and you don't have to process